taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00b-redux-async-actions.md

 # leanpub-end-insert
 ~~~~~~~~

 As you can see, in JavaScript generators you use the `yield` statement to execute asynchronous code synchronously.
 Only when the function after the `yield` resolves, the code will execute the next line of code.
 Redux Saga comes with a helper such as `delay()` that can be used to delay the execution by an amount of time.
-It would be the same as using `setTimeout()` in JavaScript, but the `delay()` helper makes it more concise when using JavaScript generators.
+It would be the same as using `setTimeout()` in JavaScript, but the `delay()` helper makes it more concise when using JavaScript generators and can be used in a synchronous way when using yield.

 Now, you only have to exchange your middleware in your Redux store from using Redux Thunk to Redux Saga.